 The attacker would establish a null session to the target machine and run the command:

 This will reveal this audit status of the system.
 He or she can prefer to disable the auditing by:

 This will make changes within the various logs which may register the attacker’s actions.
-He/she can favor to hide the registry keys changed afterward.
+He/she can favour to hide the registry keys changed afterwards.

 The moment that intruders gain administrative privileges, they disable auditing with the assistance of auditpol.exe.
 Once they complete their mission, they again activate auditing by using identical tool (audit.exe).

 Attackers can use AuditPol to view defined auditing settings on the target computer, running the subsequent command at the command prompt.

 In this content hacker try to cover there track he used NTF stream to cover track or hide the file to may used compromise system again then he has to remove all the file and logs from the compromised computer.

 In CEHv10 Infosavvy gives Training and Certification.
 In which there is 5th phase of Hacking is Covering Tracks.
 Learn Training in Mumbai Location.